wejendorp/dorp.io/_posts/2018-02-18-webpack-express-hmr.md

 tags: [webpack]
 ---

+**Update**: Don't do this unless you really need to run code transforms on your server side code.
+Use [Node module reloading]({% post_url 2018-09-19-node-module-reloading %}), to swap without the overhead from webpack.

 Finally got around to setting up a working express hot module reloading config.

 When, a year ago, I started replacing a custom `Module` implementation in our